In Case of Emergency: Dial 9-1-1

 Are you an international student?

-Total number of credits assigned to you for spring 2013
+Total number of credits assigned to you for fall 2015

 Chiropractic benefits have been added to the college's Kaiser Permanente student health plan and are administered by American Specialty Health Plans of California (ASH Plans).